 In this third part ~I'll disclose exactly what I do for a living.
-With a little exposition besides nutrition, for something different.
+A little exposition besides nutrition, for something different.

 I shall preface that I am expressing some degree of honesty here that may affect some people whom I interact in the daily basis.
 I am simply writing this as disclosure.
 I ask for nothing but undivided empathy amongst colleagues, either past or present for benevolence sake.